-- C. aspersum breed-stock must only be sourced from approved countries. - C. aspersum breed-stock must be sourced from approved snail farming establishments.
-Snail farms seeking to export C. aspersum to Australia must be commercial operations and government certified for basic quality standards for food safety, and general hygienic operations.
-Government certification for relevant biosecurity controls will also be necessary at the time of export. - The current Quality Standard applicable to the commercial operation which is exporting C. aspersum to Australia must be linked to a specific import application and will be reviewed as part of the application assessment process. - For confirmation of the identification of imported snails: snails must be imported into a quarantine facility (an approved arrangement site) in Australia to allow species declaration to be verified.
-All snails in a consignment must be individually examined to minimise the risk of importation of a species other than C. aspersum.
-A subset, based on a statistical sampling approach, will be subjected to a morphological or molecular identification method.
-Morphological Identification (only suitable for adults) involves sacrifice of the selected snails as dissection is required.
-The form of identification procedure will be described in the approved arrangement and will be based on specific characteristics of each consignment.
+Exporting country: C. aspersum breed-stock must only be sourced from approved countries.
+Approval will depend on the department undertaking a Competent Authority assessment for this commodity.

+Snail farming establishments: snail farms seeking to export C. aspersum to Australia must be commercial operations and government certified for basic quality standards for food safety, and general hygienic operations.
+Government certification for relevant biosecurity controls will also be required at the time of export.
+The current Quality Standard applicable to the commercial operation which is exporting C. aspersum to Australia must be linked to a specific import application and will be reviewed as part of the application assessment process.
+Some modification or amendment of this Quality Standard may be required.